mapilido74/GCD-Project/CodeBook.md

 ## Introduction

 This file describes the origin of the data, as well as their relationships.
-The relationship between the tables are the key that allows to merge an put together more than one table.
+The relationship between the tables is the key that allows to merging and better organizing the data that can be used for the later analysis.

 ## Data Source